josecarlosgt/seo/README.md

 ## Audit your web page for SEO

-Download the [base.zip](https://github.com/josecarlosgt/seo/raw/refs/heads/main/base.zip) and audit your web page for common SEO issues using the following tools:
+Download the [base.zip](https://github.com/josecarlosgt/seo/raw/refs/heads/main/base.zip).
+Without making any changes to the source code, upload it to a GitHub repository and publish it using GitHub Pages.
+Use the generated URL to audit the web page for common SEO issues using the following tools:

 Run:
 1. **Pre-audit** — [WR3C Markup Validation Service](https://validator.w3.org/)